Bee Pollen

 It has been confirmed that small doses of bee pollen consumed over a long period may boost energy, decrease stress levels, and improve overall mood.

-Good for liver
+Good for Liver

 The liver's main task is to remove toxinsTrusted Source from the body.
 Researchers have found that bee pollen may aid this organ in its detoxifying job.
 For instance, the animal study published in Evidence-Based Complementary and Alternative Medicine suggests that chestnut bee pollen assists the body in healing the liver that suffered damage from toxic substances it is disposing of.